 You can automatically generate a model file and view files based on your database when you create a new project.
 For existing projects, you can create new files manually by clicking the + icon next to Add in the IDE.

-Project File Extensions
+Project File Types

 - Model files with extension